 None of the members of the senior management is a member of governing and supervisory bodies of important Swiss or foreign organizations, institutions and foundations outside of Newron.
 None of the members of the senior management holds permanent management or consultancy functions for important Swiss or foreign interest groups, and none of them has official functions or holds political posts besides those mentioned.
+None of them has previously covered functions for Newron or one of Newron's subsidiaries besides those mentioned below

 Ravi Anand, a Swiss resident, has been the Company's Chief Medical Officer since May 2005.
 He received his university education in New Delhi, India, and his medical training in the specialties of psychiatry and neurology in the United States.
-For over 20 years, Dr. Anand has worked in international drug development and registration departments of major pharmaceutical companies, including F. Hoffmann-La Roche

-(Switzerland), Sandoz/Novartis (United States) and Organon (Netherlands).
+For over 20 years, Dr. Anand has worked in international drug development and registration departments of major pharmaceutical companies, including F. Hoffmann-La Roche (Switzerland), Sandoz/Novartis (United States) and Organon (Netherlands).
 From 1993 to 1997, he was the Medical Director of CNS, Clinical Research at Sandoz Research Institute.
 From 1997 to 2001, he served as the international Head of CNS Medical Affairs at Novartis.
 From 2001 to 2003, he served as the global Head of CNS Clinical Research at Organon.
-Since 2003, Dr. Anand has been acting as a consultant.
+Since 2003, Dr. Anand has been acting as a consultant for Newron and other clients.